Graduate Program Progression

 All graduate students in physiology are required to attend weekly departmental seminars.
 These seminars provide the latest update on physiological research conducted within and outside the department.
 During the second year, or shortly thereafter, students will be expected to present at least one seminar/year in the weekly departmental seminar program or in special seminars.
 An important objective of the seminars is to provide the student with the opportunity to develop skills in public speaking and in presenting scientific papers.

-Typically at the end of Year 2 or the beginning of Year 3, students will be expected to pass a preliminary examination to evaluate the preparedness of the doctoral candidate for the qualifying exam.
-This examination may be oral and/or written and will be administered by the members of the graduate faculty including the major advisor.
-This examination will cover, in depth, all areas of physiology, including systems physiology, cellular and molecular biology, and other areas related to physiological research such as pharmacology, biochemistry, statistics, neurobiology, etc. Satisfactory performance is required before the candidate is permitted to schedule the qualifying examination.
+Typically at the end of Year 2 or the beginning of Year 3, students will be expected to pass a qualifying examination to determine the acceptability of a candidate for the doctoral degree.
+This examination is comprised of an oral and a written component, and will be administered by the program director and members of the graduate faculty.
+This examination will cover, in depth, all areas of physiology, including systems physiology, cellular and molecular biology, and other areas related to physiological research such as pharmacology, biochemistry, statistics, neurobiology, etc. Satisfactory performance is required before the candidate is permitted to complete the doctoral program.

 Immediately following successful completion of the qualifying exam, the student will write a review of the literature directly related to his/her dissertation topic.

 During most of the remainder of the graduate program, students will focus on completing research studies for their dissertation.
 The student will be expected to give a written proposal and oral presentation to his/her advisory committee.
 This will permit the committee to evaluate the feasibility and scientific validity of the project.
 Subsequently, the research advisory committee will meet semi-annually to evaluate student progress.
 The committee will present a written report of their evaluation to the graduate program director.
 The student is required to publish at least one first author original research manuscript in a peer reviewed journal before graduating.
 Most students in the Physiology Graduate Program publish 2 or more papers.